-Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation
+Investment rate of return 7.55 percent, net of pension plan investment expense, including inflation

-Mortality rates were based on the PubS.H-2010(B) Retiree Table with the following adjustments.
-For males, 112% of male rates from ages 18 to 75 scaled down to 105% for ages 80 to 119.
-For females, 85% of the female rates from ages 18 to 65 scaled up to 102% for ages 75 to 119.
-Mortality rates will be projected generationally using the MP-2018 projection scale to account for future improvements in life expectancy.
+Mortality rates for service retirees were based on the PubS.H-2010(B) Retiree Table with the following adjustments: For males, 95% of male rates up to age 60, 110% for ages 61 to 75 and 101% for ages above 77.
+For females, 84% of female rates up to age 72 and 100% for ages above 76.
+Mortality rates for disability retirees were based on the PubG.H-2010 Disabled Table adjusted 134% for males and 121% for females.
+Mortality rates for Contingent Annuitants were based on the PubS.H-2010(B) Contingent Annuitant Table, adjusted 97% for males and 110% for females.
+Mortality rates will be projected generationally using the MP-2020 projection scale to account for future improvements in life expectancy.